siberianfox/tinygwiki/What-is-TinyG.md

 * See [TinyG Support Forum](http://www.synthetos.com/forums/ www.synthetos.com/forums/) for help with your situation.

 ## Hardware and other technical details
+TinyG is up to v7 PRODUCTION boards, which are reflected in the TinyG hardware specs.
+We also have grblshield available, which is a 3 axis "no CPU" version of TinyG with 3 axes of stepper controller that plugs onto an Arduino as a shield.
+TinyG hardware has:

 * Atmel ATxmega192A3 running at 32 Mhz
 * USB via FTDI - runs 115,200 baud by default
 * Direct TTL serial inout for drive from Arduino or similar
 * GPIO ports provide 8 inputs for limit / homing switches, plus 4 general purpose input/output ports for spindle control and other uses
 * PDI programming connector (3x2)

-TinyG is up to v7 PRODUCTION boards, which are reflected in the TinyG hardware specs.
-We also have grblshield available, which is a 3 axis "no CPU" version of TinyG with 3 axes of stepper controller that plugs onto an Arduino as a shield.

 ## TinyG and grbl are related but not the same
 People ask what's the difference.
 Here's an attempt to explain that.